Lorenzo’s Girl

-“Did you know we share a scar,” she says, “on the forehead, smack in the middle.”
+“Did you know that we share a scar,” she says, “on the forehead, smack in the middle.”
+She points at her forehead.

 I look up at the waitress through a smoky haze of Tunisian Dawn, a big brass hookah-pipe bubbling away at Table 1.
 The manager sits with old friends, each with sweaty brows, and he laughs keenly at a crappy move in a Backgammon game, two litres of cheap wine and a portion of Tantuni on the side.